Trade Gold Trading

 The Central Pivot Point is used to calculate the support & resistance areas as follows:

-Pivot points consist of a central point level surrounded by 3 support levels below and 3 resistance levels above it.
-These pivot points were originally used by floor traders equities and futures exchange markets mainly because they provided a quick way for the traders to get a general idea of how the market was moving during the course of the trading day using only a few simple calculations.
-Over time, these pivot point levels also proved to be exceptionally useful in other trading markets as well.
+Pivot points are composed of a central point level, flanked by three support levels beneath and three resistance levels above.
+These pivot points were initially utilized by floor traders in equities and futures exchange markets, primarily because they offered a swift method for traders to gauge market movement throughout the trading day using only a few straightforward calculations.
+Over time, these pivot point levels have also demonstrated significant utility in various other trading markets.

-One reason why these pivot points are now so popular is because they are considered to be a "leading" (or predictive) indicator rather than a lagging indicator.
+One of the reasons why these pivot points are so common now is that they are seen as a "leading" (or forecasting) indicator instead of one that follows behind.

-The center pivot point then can be used to calculate the 3 support & 3 resistance levels as follows:
+The central pivot point can then be utilized to establish three support and three resistance levels as outlined:

 The Pivot Points indicator is illustrated below: